venomid-network/venomid-contracts/README.md

 To begin, let's establish a connection between our app and the Venom Wallet.

-To accomplish this, we will utilize the (Venom-Connect)[https://www.npmjs.com/package/venom-connect] library.
+To accomplish this, we will utilize the [Venom-Connect](https://www.npmjs.com/package/venom-connect) library.
 This library offers a convenient interface for creating a connect popup within our app for the Venom wallet, and also provides an interface for interacting with the Venom network.

-{% hint style="info" %}
+hint:
 For detailed information on how to use Venom-Connect, please refer to [Venom Docs](https://docs.venom.foundation/build/development-guides/how-to-create-your-own-fungible-tip-3-token/venom-in-action/extend-our-tokensale-with-frontend).
-{% endhint %}

 First, make sure to install the [`venom-connect`](https://www.npmjs.com/package/venom-connect) , [everscale-inpage-provider](https://www.npmjs.com/package/everscale-inpage-provider) and [everscale-standalone-client](https://www.npmjs.com/package/everscale-standalone-client) packages.

-{% tabs %}
-{% tab title="npm" %}
 ```bash
 npm install --save venom-connect everscale-inpage-provider everscale-standalone-client
 ```
-{% endtab %}

-{% tab title="yarn" %}
+or

 ```bash
 yarn add --dev venom-connect everscale-inpage-provider everscale-standalone-client
 ```
-{% endtab %}
-{% endtabs %}

 ## Usage